ChimbuChinnadurai/gke-grpc-gateway-api-with-istio/README.md

 ## Prerequisites

-These steps expect GKE cluster with a Gateway Controller [^1] and internet access (to download the prebuilt container image).
-Also the usual `gcloud` CLI configured for your project and `kubectl` with credentials to your cluster.
+These steps expect a GKE cluster with a Gateway Controller [^1] and internet access (to download the prebuilt container image).
+Also, the usual `gcloud` CLI configured for your project and `kubectl` with credentials to your cluster.

-You'll also need working DNS subdomain to point to the load balancer IP.
+You'll also need a working DNS subdomain to point to the load balancer IP.

 ## Sample setup